-SEO is the accronym for Search Engine Optimization.
-It is essentially the practice of influencing or being able to control some of the result that Search Engines show when someone types in or speaks a query to the Search Engine’s system.
-This is a standard practice for search sites like Bing, DuckDuck, Yahoo.
+SEO is the acronym for Search Engine Optimization.
+It is essentially the practice of influencing or being able to control some of the results that Search Engines show when someone types in or speak a query to the Search Engine’s system.
+This is standard practice for search sites like Bing, DuckDuck, Yahoo.
 But we are primarily focused on Google because Google has about 86% market share worldwide with a few exceptions.

 So SEO is a tactic.
 It’s a way of controlling how Search Engines interact and render one’s web content.
 It’s not a business goal.
 No one forms a new company or sits down with their división and says, “Okay, we need to rank all these keywords”.
 Instead, what hopefully is happening in your teams is, “ we have these business goals, so we want to grow our online sales”.
 That’s a true business goal.
 We’re trying to build a bigger audience.
 In order to do that, we have marketing goals that we want to achieve, things like we want to build brand awareness, we want more people to know who we are, to become aware of our selling proposition because people who have heard of us are going to be more likely to buy from us.
 So that is a good marketing goal, and SEO can help us with that.
 You might want to grow the top of your conversion funnel, we want more people coming to the site overall so, that we can do a better job figuring out who is the right audience for us and converting some of those people, retargeting some of those people, capturing emails from some of those people, all those good things.